ronaldkwan93/client-employee-tracker/README.md

 - Custom global state management using a React Context Provider to manage employee data efficiently and avoid prop drilling

 Backend (Spring Boot)

+- Hosted on Render cloud platform with auto-deploy from GitHub

 - Connected to a MySQL database for persistent data storage, with optimized data retrieval using native SQL queries for specific business logic.